A Different Corner: Cover versions

+In 2017, Chris Martin, lead singer of British rock band Coldplay, performed the song as a tribute to Michael at the year's Brit Awards ceremony.

 Music video

 The music video is set in a sparse white room with a window.
-George Michael is also dressed in white, and is shown sitting and walking around the room whilst singing the song.
+Michael is also dressed in white, and is shown sitting and walking around the room whilst singing the song.